adityasolanki205/Loading-data-from-Bigquery-to-Bigquery-using-Dataproc/README.md

-# Batch Processing using Dataproc
+# Loading data from one Bigquery dataset to another using Dataproc
 This is one of the part of **Introduction to Dataproc using PySpark** Repository.
-Here we will try to learn basics of Apache Spark to create **Batch** jobs.
-Here We will learn step by step how to create a batch job using [Titanic Dataset](https://www.kaggle.com/c/titanic).
-The complete process is divided into 4 parts:
+Here we will try to learn basics of Apache Spark to create **Batch** job to lead a Bigquery table by fetching data from another Bigquery table and transforming it as per our requirement.
+Here We will learn step by step how to create a batch job using [German Credit Risk](https://www.kaggle.com/uciml/german-credit).
+The complete process is divided into 5 parts:

 1. **Creating a Dataproc Cluster**
 2. **Creating a Dataproc Job**
-3. **Reading from a File in Google Cloud Storage**
+3. **Reading data a Bigquery dataset**
-4. **Printing few records**
+4. **Performing certain Transforms**
 5. **Storing the Records in Bigquery**

 ## Motivation
 For the last two years, I have been part of a great learning curve wherein I have upskilled myself to move into a Machine Learning and Cloud Computing.
 This project was practice project for all the learnings I have had.
 This is first of the many more to come.